IanYangChina/pybullet_multigoal_gym/README.md

 ### Some info

+Observation, state, action, goal and reward are all setup to be the same as the original environment.

-Observation is a dictionary, the same with OpenAI Gym.
+Observation is a dictionary, containing the state, desired goal and achieved goal.

-Since no rotation is involved, states contain the end-effector Cartesian position and block Cartesian position (if the task involves a block).
+Since no rotation is involved, states contain the end-effector Cartesian position, linear and angular velocities; and block Cartesian position, linear and angular velocities (if the task involves a block).

 Goals are either EE or block Cartesian positions, in the world frame.

+Actions are 3 dimensional for the Reach, Push and Slide tasks, which are xyz movements in the EE space.
+For the Pick and Place task, there is an extra dimension related to the closing and opening of the gripper fingers.
+All of them are within [-1, 1].

 Rewards are set to negatively proportional to the goal distance.
 For sparse, it's -1 and 0 rewards, where 0 stands for goal being achieved.
 For dense reward,